ankitkothe2119/studio/README.backend.md

 ### **Prompt:**

-Generate the backend code for a Next.js application for an NGO called "Sarthi Shiksha".
+Generate the backend code for a Next.js application for an NGO called "Sarthi Shiksha Roshan Seva Samiti".
 The backend will consist of Next.js Server Actions for form handling and database management, and Genkit flows for AI features.
 All backend code should be placed in a `src/server/` directory.

 **Part 1: Database Setup**